-If the tire pressure does not increase to 180

-kPa (26 psi) within 10 minutes, the tire may be seriously damaged and the tire cannot be repaired with this tire repair kit.
-Contact a NISSAN dealer.
+If the tire pressure does not increase to 26 psi (180 kPa) within 10 minutes, the tire may be seriously damaged

-7. When the tire pressure is at the specified amount, turn the air compressor off.
-If the pressure cannot be inflated to the specified amount, the air compressor can be turned off at the minimum of 180 kPa (26 psi).
+- and the tire cannot be repaired with this tire repair kit.
+It is recommended you visit a NISSAN dealer for servicing. - 7.
+When the tire pressure is at the specified amount, turn the air compressor off.
+If the pressure cannot be inflated to the specified amount, the air compressor can be turned off at the minimum of 26 psi (180 kPa).
 Remove the power plug from the power outlet and quickly remove the hose from the tire valve.
 Attach the protective cap and valve cap.
 Properly stow the emergency tire puncture repair kit in the trunk.